You are currently viewing De Quervain’s Tenosynovitis Care in Malaysia

 As an inflammatory condition, De Quervain’s tenosynovitis may progress over time if left unaddressed.
 Prolonged tendon inflammation may contribute to joint movement limitations and structural adaptations.

-Early, structured support using non-invasive strategies may help:
+Early, structured care using non-invasive strategies may help:

 By integrating modern movement-based techniques, including laser therapy, shockwave therapy, and rehabilitative exercises, individuals may maintain long-term joint flexibility and mobility.